karthink/gptel/.github/ISSUE_TEMPLATE/bug_report.md

 How I can reproduce the behavior.

 **Logging and/or simulation**
-Depending on the bug, it might be relevant to see the data gptel sends and receives from the LLM, or simulate a request.
+Depending on the bug, it might be relevant to include the data gptel sends and receives from the LLM, or simulate a request.

 To see gptel's log,
 1. Turn on logging by running `(setq gptel-log-level 'info)` (or `'debug`)